Faculty Seed Grants

 Tenure-track, non-tenure track, emeritus faculty; clinical faculty; research faculty; and librarians at the University of Michigan are eligible.
 Applicants are encouraged to include students in project plans, but the principal investigator may not be a student or postdoctoral fellow.
 Individuals who receive funding are eligible to apply again.

-- Project Narrative - In no more than four pages, describe:
+1) Project Narrative - In no more than four (4) single-spaced pages, describe:

 - Roles of any collaborators on the project

-Answering the following questions will strengthen your proposal: 1) Why is your project important?
+Answering the following questions will strengthen your proposal and reflect the fact that our evaluation criteria may differ from other funders: 1) Why is your project important?
 What impact will it have?
 Why is your approach best for addressing this issue?
 2) Why should IRWG, in particular, fund this project?
 How does your project fit IRWG's goal of funding research on gender?
 3) How have you attended to issues of race/ethnicity, sexual orientation, culture, nationality, social class, gender identity, other marginalized identities, or differences among women and men in designing your project?
 4) How will your project help to develop your career or the careers of any students working on the project?
 5) How will your work contribute to the study of women, gender, or sexuality at UM?
 What concrete outcomes will result from your work?

 Reviews will be completed by an interdisciplinary panel of faculty affiliated with the institute, including previous Seed Grant recipients.